magento/merchdocs/src/configuration/general/currency-setup.md

 ## Fixer.io (legacy)

 {:.bs-callout-warning}
-Starting with the 2.4.6 release [Fixer.io](https://fixer.io/) service will be deprecated and substituted by the [Fixer Api (APILayer)](https://apilayer.com/) service.
-It is highly recommended to use new APILayer account instead of deprecated Fixer.io account.
+Starting with the 2.4.6 release, the [Fixer.io](https://fixer.io/) service is deprecated and replaced with the [Fixer API (APILayer)](https://apilayer.com/marketplace/fixer-api) service.
+It is highly recommended that you use an APILayer account instead of a deprecated Fixer.io account.

 ![Currency Setup > Fixer.io]({% link configuration/general/assets/currency-setup-fixer.png %}){: .zoom}
 _Fixer.io configuration settings_